 The relaxed cafe offered fine tea (over 70 types brewed from tea leaves in a tea pot), coffee and occasionally cake.
 Abfab music was usually on the CD.
 But if you parked your bike over the steps leading in to the bookshop, you could have expected a stern reprimand and, if you were lucky, a spanking.

 The shop hosted many events – particularly poetry and music, themed literary evenings and general talks and debates, over 1,000 in its last eight years alone.
 It had a reading group which continues to meet each month.

 The shop was participative and encouraged input from its community – help with the hoovering was always appreciated; this did not mean it was a zany or hippy kingdom, although love and world peace, long hair and beards, organic crap and shamanism were sort of encouraged.
 You might expect 10% discount if you had dreadz (cool) or liked Miles Davis and could explain why.

 It was an ardent anti-wi-fi zone (we think you can have too much of a bad thing).
 It thought the internet is great, but the written word is better; it abhorred democracy and adored anarchy (in a sort of postmodern, dodecaphonic sort of way); it thought you should buy a book because you want to read it, not because it is cheap, although this doesn’t give publishers or booksellers the license to overcharge (unless they can get away with it).
 The shop had a no petting, diving or bombing policy (unless with the owner).
 And if you were genuine and enthusiastic, you were always welcome.

-Read the Albion Beatnik’s Pompous Manifesto.
+Read what was the Albion Beatnik’s Pompous Manifesto.